-One doesn’t simply learn how to think philosophy and philosophize, as philosophy can be divided into two main aspects: there is the aspect that regards general knowledge (the history of philosophy, the biography of philosophers and teaching of philosophical concepts), but the second aspect of philosophy is creation.
+One does not simply learn how to think philosophy and philosophize.
+Philosophy can be divided into two main aspects: general knowledge (the history of philosophy, the biography of philosophers, and the teaching of philosophical concepts) and creation.

-There are plenty of ways to philosophize and to think philosophically.
-However, in order for a philosophical action to be considered as one, there is a need for a few principles regarding thinking in such a deep level, just like the fact that a mass of colors cannot considered to be a painting, and just like random movements would not be considered as a dance:
+There are many ways to philosophize and think philosophically.
+However, in order for an action to be considered philosophical, it must adhere to a few principles of deep thinking, just as a mass of colors cannot be considered a painting, and just as random movements cannot be considered a dance.

-Depth: Philosophy is all about depth and going deeper and more extensively into every possible subject one can consider.
-Some claim that today's world is a very shallow world, and I can agree to that: we take so many things for granted, we do not bother asking the big and the important questions which define ourselves and our way of life.
-Depth is all about breaking the limits of the granted, in the name of revealing to yourself or to others the non-granted, and make yourself and other people have a think.
+Philosophy is all about depth and going deeper and more extensively into every possible subject one can consider.
+Some claim that today's world is a very shallow world, and I can agree with that.
+We take so many things for granted, and we do not bother asking the big and important questions that define ourselves and our way of life.
+Depth is all about breaking the limits of the taken-for-granted, in the name of revealing to ourselves and others the non-taken-for-granted, and making ourselves and others think.

 Philosophical thoughts and practices are composed of logical claims, which are contained by arguments.
 In order to practice philosophy, one needs to form an opinion or a conclusion, and that always needs to come from a rational and consistent process of claims or convincing assumptions, so that the conclusion of the argument you create is more stable in a way that it would be difficult to perform an opposite argument that may threaten your own argument's stability.